Finding Practice Management Software that Fits

 Freedom of choice

 Many practice management software vendors also offer imaging solutions, dental supplies, electronic claims, or patient billing.
-If they offer these, you may become subject to “vendor lock.”
+Watch out for “vendor lock.”
 They may require that you use their products, or buy your consumables from their vendor.
-This can mean you’re using an inferior product or service, paying higher prices, or getting fewer options for your practice as you grow and your needs change.
+This could result in your practice using an inferior product or service, paying higher prices, or having fewer options as you grow and your needs change.

 Interoperability

 Those eight syllables are a fancy way to say “plays well with other software.”
-This ties in with choice and is all about how you operate, and the things you may want to connect to your practice management software to operate and grow your practice your way.
+This ties in with choice and is all about how you operate and the things you may want to connect to your practice management software to manage and grow your practice your way.

 Imaging software, clearinghouses for e-claims, attachments, benefits eligibility, automated backup services, credit card processing services, patient reviews, and reporting dashboards are all examples of other software or services you may want to tie in with your practice management software.
 Choosing software with excellent interoperability means you’ll experience more seamless third-party integrations to the software you already know and love.